Sexual Trauma Therapy

 These individuals may feel vulnerable to unhealthy relationships or struggle to set boundaries.
 Others may become guarded and struggle to let others into their lives to trust and love.
 Through therapy, survivors can recognize how specific thoughts and behaviors may impact their current relationships and moods.

 Self-awareness through therapy services can enable survivors to identify and implement tools to cope effectively with defense mechanisms or insecure attachments due to their experiences.
-For example, a counselor might show the client how they tend to ignore messages from their partner when they feel triggered.
+For example, a therapist might show the client how they tend to ignore messages from their partner when they feel triggered.
 Understanding their triggers can help them communicate to their partner that they need space the next time it occurs.

-Specialization
+Specialization of therapists

 Many sexual trauma counselors are specialists in effective treatment modalities such as CBT and dialectical behavior therapy (DBT).
 When you meet with a counselor specializing in a particular type of treatment, they may have more experience with those skills and understand what works and doesn't work for many clients.
 In addition, meeting with a specialist lets you choose which specialty you're interested in trying.